DIY transgender hormone therapy

-DIY transgender hormone therapy (DIY HRT) is a phenomenon where transgender people obtain and self-administer transgender hormone therapy as part of their gender transition without the guidance of a licensed medical provider.
+DIY transgender hormone therapy (DIY HRT) is the self-medication by transgender people of gender-affirming hormone therapy, as part of their medical transition.
 This may be caused by various problems accessing healthcare which transgender people face.
-DIY HRT can refer to either prescription HRT obtained without a prescription or homebrew HRT.
-The prevalence of DIY hormone therapy in the trans community varies between studies, from 11% to 79%.
+DIY HRT can refer to either prescription HRT obtained without a prescription or homebrew HRT, which carries increased risks due to the unregulated manufacturing process.

+The prevalence of DIY hormone therapy in the trans community varies between studies, with low rates such as 11% in Ontario, Canada and high rates such as 79% in Rio de Janeiro, Brazil.
+Trans men are estimated to use DIY HRT at lower rates than trans women, possibly because masculinizing hormone therapy largely uses testosterone, a controlled substance in many territories.

 Description

 DIY transgender hormone therapy involves transgender people "seek[ing] to access [transgender hormone therapy] through friends, peers, and the internet, without consulting a health worker."
 Trans people can obtain information about hormone therapy from online sources, some of which are generated by the trans community.

 In rare cases, some transgender people have attempted DIY surgeries.

 Causes

 A 2022 review article concluded that DIY hormone replacement therapy "is related to challenges finding knowledgeable and non-stigmatising health workers, lack of access to appropriate services, exclusion, discomfort managing relationships with health workers, cost and desire for a faster transition."

+Nonbinary individuals frequently report the use of DIY hormone replacement therapy due to a distrust in the healthcare system which often prioritizes those undergoing a binary gender transition.
+This is compounded by the lack of training on nonbinary identities in standard medical practice.